shreybirmiwal/LookBK/README.md

 Webscrapes every for-sale item listed on website

 2. extract_product_data
-Given a link to a specific product, scrape product info and return in JSON## Run Locally
+Given a link to a specific product, scrape product info and return in JSON

+## How to run locally:

 extract_all_products:
 ```bash